gmdsi/GMDSI_notebooks/paper/paper.md

 Part 0 serves as the foundation, providing essential background material.
 Learners are encouraged to reference notebooks in Part 0 to polish their understanding of concepts they encounter in Parts 1 and 2.
 Part 0 is not intended to be a comprehensive resource for all background material, but rather to establish a solid understanding of the basics.
 The explanations of mathematical concepts are intended to be accessible through visualization and descriptions related to everyday concepts and modelling concepts.

 Each notebook in Part 0 is standalone and covers a unique topic.
 These include:
- -Introduction to a synthetic model known as the "Freyberg" model.
+ * Introduction to a synthetic model known as the "Freyberg" model.
 This model is used as a consistent example throughout the tutorial exercises, allowing learners to apply concepts in a practical context.
- -An introduction to the `pyemu` Python package that is used to complement and interface with PEST/PEST++.
+ * An introduction to the `pyemu` Python package that is used to complement and interface with PEST/PEST++.
- -Explanation of fundamental mathematical concepts that are relevant and will be encountered throughout the tutorial notebooks.
+ * Explanation of fundamental mathematical concepts that are relevant and will be encountered throughout the tutorial notebooks.

 Pre-requisites for Part 0 include a basic understanding of Python, Jupyter Notebooks, and MODFLOW 6.
 Familiarity with git is a bonus but not fundamental.

 After completing this module, learners should be able to:
-  - Describe the structure and components of the synthetic Freyberg model.
+  * Describe the structure and components of the synthetic Freyberg model.
-  - Apply the `pyemu` Python package to interface with PEST/PEST++.
+  * Apply the `pyemu` Python package to interface with PEST/PEST++.
-  - Discuss the mathematical concepts that underpin the PEST/PEST++ software.
+  * Discuss the mathematical concepts that underpin the PEST/PEST++ software.

 ## Part 1: Introduction to PEST and the Gauss-Levenberg Marquardt Approach